Little Yoga Lesson: Bhumi Sparsha Mudra

 This is an important lesson to remember daily, but an especially significant one to assimilate when life gets topsy-turvy or when you’re constantly running from point A to point B, or feeling caught between demands.

-Before chanting Om to begin a yoga class, try placing your hands into a very simple mudra called “Bhumi Sparsha” which translates to “Earth Witness” or “Touch the Earth”:
+Before chanting Om at the start of a yoga class or meditation session, try placing your hands into a very simple mudra called “Bhumi Sparsha” which translates to “Earth Witness” or “Touch the Earth”:

 Left hand placed on the leg